Khan Investment Management: History

-Founder Travis Hamilton has said he was inspired by a discussion in 2006 with Robert Friedland, the CEO of Ivanhoe Mines, a Canadian company operating in Mongolia.
+Founder Travis Hamilton has said that he was inspired by a discussion in 2006 with Robert Friedland, the CEO of Ivanhoe Mines, a Canadian company operating in Mongolia.
 In 2010, Hamilton left his position at the Helvetica group to explore opportunities in Mongolia.
-When he found no easy way for outside investment in this market, he decided to launch a fund.
+When he found no easy way for outside investment in this market, he then decided to launch a fund.